giorginolab/miniomm/README.md

 Does not support

- * Restraints of any kind
+ * Restraints of any kind (tentative implementation is in place)

 May support in the future, given sufficient interest